The Ultimate Checklist: How To Choose The Right Exchange Traded Fund (ETF) To Invest In?

 It is pointless to invest in a Social Media ETF if you are not a fan of Facebook or Instagram.

-How frequent does the ETF report their holdings?
+How frequently does the ETF report their holdings?

 The more frequent an ETF report their holdings, the more transparent they are to the investors.